 Nosebleeds occur when blood vessels in the nose burst and blood flows out.
-In response to this damage, the body forms a blood clot in the nose.
-It does this to reduce the blood leaking out and to repair damage to the vessels.
+In response to this damage, the body forms a blood clot, which may come out of the nose.
+Treatments can depend on the underlying cause.

 Nosebleeds are very common and rarely harmful.
 The blood clot that forms can vary in size depending on how much blood is present.

 The blood clot may come out when removing tissues from the nose, but it can stay there for longer.
 It is possible to remove a blood clot by gently blowing the nose when the nosebleed stops.